 When water is introduced to the puck of coffee in the basket, and pressure starts to build up, this pressured water will naturally look for a channel, a path of lesser resistance.
 Where the water does this, you have uneven extraction.
 This means that regardless of flow time and ratio, the shot can taste wrong.

-If a home barista is honing their craft, and is doing all the right things, weighing the coffee in, weighing the espresso and timing the shot, however something just doesn’t taste right and they can’t figure out why – many the time, maybe a lot of the time, this is due to channelling.
+If a home barista is honing their craft, and is doing all the right things, weighing the coffee in, weighing the espresso coffee and timing the shot, however something just doesn’t taste right and they can’t figure out why – most the time, maybe the majority of the time, this is due to channelling.

-It doesn’t issue if you have a £300 setup or a £10,000 setup, if you’re suffering from channelling you’re still going to get espresso coffee which doesn’t taste how it shoud.
+It doesn’t matter if you have a £300 setup or a £10,000 setup, if you’re suffering from channelling you’re still going to get espresso which doesn’t taste how it shoud.

-Truly, I’d go so far as to say that most people waste money on fantastic coffee beans, and on excellent espresso coffee gear due to the truth that regardless of the quality of the beans and the gear, they’re haunted by the issue of channelling, and they have no idea.
+Truly, I’d go so far as to say that the majority of people waste money on excellent coffee beans, and on fantastic espresso coffee gear because regardless of the quality of the beans and the gear, they’re haunted by the issue of channelling, and they have no idea.

-So, we know what channelling is, how do we prevent it?
+So, we learn what channelling is, how do we prevent it?

 Preinfusion

-Some espresso machines have a feature known as preinfusion, which is where the puck of coffee is soaked with water under low pressure before the pressure is ramped up.
+Some espresso coffee machines have a feature referred to as preinfusion, which is where the puck of coffee is soaked with water under low pressure before the pressure is ramped up.
 This more gentle introduction of water to the ground coffee beans helps to ensure an even flow of water through the puck, once the pressure is increased.

-While preinfusion is a feature I’d usually expect to find on higher cost espresso machines, this is something that truly impresses me about Sage coffee machines, as all of their espresso coffee machines including the lowest cost machines, feature proper low-pressure preinfusion.
+While preinfusion is a feature I’d usually expect to find on higher cost espresso machines, this is something that in truth impresses me about Sage coffee machines, as all of their espresso coffee machines including the lowest cost machines, feature proper low-pressure preinfusion.

 I say “proper low pressure” preinfusion, as there are some machines on the market which claim to feature preinfusion, however it’s a case of pulsing the water at full pressure, so there’s a short blast of water at full pressure, a pause, and then the shot is resumed.